Serial killer Port could have been stopped if police listened, inquest told

 He worked as a forklift truck driver in a bonded warehouse storing expensive champagne bottles, where staff were regularly checked for drugs.

+Mr Taylor told jurors he last saw his son at home the night before he went missing.

-On the day he went missing, Mr Taylor became worried when he failed to turn up for work and he could not contact him by phone.
+The family became increasingly worried after he failed to turned up for work and they could not contact him by phone.

-Describing the moment three police officers arrived with news of his death, Mr Taylor said: “The youngest one went to us: ‘Are you Jack’s mum and dad?’
+Mr Taylor described answering the door to three female police officers with the news that his son was dead.

+He said: “The youngest one went to us, ‘are you Jack’s mum and dad?’
 We said yes.

 “My wife had this awful scream.
 They said about drugs and we said he didn’t take drugs.

-Around two weeks later, other officers informed the family the death was “not suspicious” and believed to have been “an overdose”, jurors heard.
+Around two weeks later, two other officers visited and said: “It’s not suspicious, we believe Jack took an overdose,” the jury was told.

-Mr Taylor was shocked when he later saw final CCTV footage of his son walking with another man that later turned out to be Port.
+Mr Taylor was shocked when he later saw CCTV of his son walking with another man.

 He said: “When we saw pictures of this man, we knew something had happened.”